zzw0201/simpeTableView/README.md

 # simpeTableView
-the tableView create tableView using prototype cell.
+The simpleTableView project creates tableView using prototype cell.